On our tour of Belgium at the end of June, we decided to see Bruges and use it as a stopover point for three days.

 2. A trip along the canals of Bruges

-The canals of Brugge wind their way through the streets of the city.
-Early in the morning we wanted to experience a boat trip to fully grasp the essence of the city.
+Among the things to see in Bruges, we cannot mention the canals of Brugge that wind their way through the streets of the city.
+Early in the morning we wanted to experience a boat trip to fully grasp the essence.

 There are several points in the city where you can access the excursion along the canals, we did it from the point closest to the Grote Markt.
-The cruise lasts half an hour in electric boats and the ticket costs € 12.00.
+The cruise lasts half an hour on board electric boats and the ticket price is € 12.00

 3. Bruges to see The magnificence of the Burg